CQCL/pytket-docs/manual/manual_compiler.rst

 Contextual optimisation in practice
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The above three passes are combined in the :py:meth:`ContextSimp` pass, which
+The above three passes are combined in the :py:class:`~pytket.passes.ContextSimp` pass, which
-also performs a final :py:meth:`RemoveRedundancies`.
+also performs a final :py:class:`~pytket.passes.RemoveRedundancies`.
 Normally, before running a
 circuit on a device you will want to apply this pass (after using
 :py:meth:`Circuit.qubit_create_all` and :py:meth:`Circuit.qubit_discard_all` to
 enable the simplifications).

 However, most backends cannot process the classical operations that may be
-introduced by :py:meth:`SimplifyMeasured` or (possibly)
+introduced by :py:class:`~pytket.passes.SimplifyMeasured` or (possibly)
-:py:meth:`SimplifyInitial`.
+:py:class:`~pytket.passes.SimplifyInitial`.
 So pytket provides a method
 :py:meth:`separate_classical` to separate the classical postprocessing circuit
 from the main circuit to be run on the device.
 This postprocessing circuit is
 then passed as the ``ppcirc`` argument to :py:meth:`~pytket.backends.BackendResult.get_counts` or